MultiStream YOLOv8S Object Detection#

 from yolov8 import YoloV8 as YoloModel

-# Initialize video captures, models, and dimensions for each streams
+# Initialize video captures, models, and dimensions for each stream

 for i, video_path in enumerate(video_paths):